Skip to main content

 Updated over a week ago

-Dynamic content signifies everything from standard parameters, function parameters to demographic data and social media links.
-They are characterized by having two brackets ## before and after the parameter name.
-These parameters will get dynamic content from a database, which among other things, is connected to mailing lists and associated subscriber data that is stored there.
+Dynamic content includes everything from standard and function parameters to demographic data and social media links.
+These elements are identified by two brackets ## before and after the parameter name.
+When used, they pull personalized data from your APSIS Pro database, which is linked to mailing lists and subscriber information.

 Example:

-This list is also available in your newsletter editor when you create your newsletters.
+This list is available in your newsletter editor when you create your emails.

 ##SubscriberEmail##